 Saturday, January 11, 2020

 Uploaded Auditions and Portfolio Submissions:While we hope to see you on campus, we understand this is sometimes not possible.
 We do accept video auditions, which can be uploaded to your Loyola application.
 All portfolios should be submitted through your Loyola application.
 February 15 is the Priority Deadline for applicants to submit a recorded audition or portfolio and receive consideration for both admission and scholarships.

 Merit Scholarships range from $9,000 to $16,000 for qualified transfer applicants with competitive cumulative college GPAs.
 Please note: second-degree seeking applicants are not eligible for merit-based scholarships.
 All applicants, regardless of qualification, should submit the FAFSA so they may be considered for Loyola grants as well as federal need-based aid.
-Transfer applicants with less than 12 semester hours are required to submit their standardized testing scores (ACT and/or SAT).
+Loyola's FAFSA Code is 002016.
+Transfer applicants with less than 12 semester hours will be asked to submit their high school transcript and standardized test scores (ACT and/or SAT).